liveswitch/liveswitch-mux/README.md

   --dry-run             Do a dry-run with no muxing.

   --session-id          The session ID to mux, obtained from a dry-run.

+  --filter-files        Process only the files listed in the input-files argument.
 ```

 The `input-path` to your recordings defaults to the current directory, but can be set to target another directory on disk.